sari1fatih/Net-7-Code-First-Docker-React-Js-Mobx/README.md

 # Prerequisites
-Node.js version > 17

 Docker

-  ### BackEnd:
     To start up the web API and the database

    ```ruby
    docker-compose build